eDeister/ear_training_app_temp/README.md

 I wasn't able to figure out few things.
 I initially planed to have a log in page but I wasn't able to get it.

+Note: leaderboard and quiz webpage are extra attempt to try new things.
+It's for practicing things I learned this quarter, in order to become better at them.
 ## Admin Login(this is for database)

 Username: sajalgre_sajal